molmd/mispr/docs/html/_sources/index.rst.txt

 =======
 What's new?
 =======
-Track changes to atomate through the :ref:`changelog` and the GitHub commit log for a record of changes.
+Track changes to atomate through the :doc:`changelog` and the GitHub commit log for a record of changes.

 =======